 In dry treated ropes, the nylon in both the core and the sheath is treated with a chemical bath that helps repel dirt and moisture to protect the rope’s strength and prolong its lifespan.

 Once the core is woven together, heat treated, and dry treated if necessary, the sheath is added.
 Colorful flat strands of nylon are braided into a sleeve around the core, while under tension.
 The sheath accounts for about 20% of the rope’s strength, and it protects the core from abrasions and damage.

 All rock climbing ropes must pass safety tests before they are sold to climbers.
 The International Climbing and Mountaineering Federation (UIAA) certifies climbing rope manufacturers, and tests ropes by repeatedly dropping weight on the rope until it snaps.
 Different ropes have different fall ratings, but all ropes must at least be able to withstand five of these test ‘falls’ before breaking in order to be sold to climbers.

 Many different components of the rope are tested, including the amount that the rope stretches and elongates under tension, how much weight it can hold, and so forth.
 Ropes very rarely actually break from falls in real-world conditions, but the more falls that have been taken on a rope, the weaker it gets.
 It’s best to retire a climbing rope after about 5-8 hard falls to be safe – ‘hard falls’ meaning serious lead climb falls, not just top rope falls or sitting back in your harness on the wall.

 What type of rope is used for climbing?

-Modern climbing ropes are almost exclusively made of woven nylon and made with the kernmantle construction technique.
+Modern climbing ropes are almost exclusively woven nylon and made with the kernmantle construction technique.
 The ropes used for belaying climbers are dynamic, so they stretch a little bit.
-Ropes used for hauling gear are generally static, or non-stretchy.
+Ropes used for hauling gear are generally static or non-stretchy.